3L0C/wk/README.md

-Users can certainly chain commands together the same way one would chain commands in a regular shell, but hooks help to reduce repition.
+Users can certainly chain commands together the same way one would chain commands in a regular shell, but hooks help to reduce repetition.
 They also make more sense in the context of prefixes.

 ```